Tuition and Fees

 - Graduate degree attempted credits limit: 54 attempted credits

-Completed credits, transfer credits, and courses with grades of F, NR, I, and W all count towards the maximum attempted credits limit.
+Completed credits, transfer credits, College Level Examination Program (CLEP) credits, dual enrollment credits, and courses with grades of F, NR, I, and W all count towards the maximum attempted credits limit.
+The maximum attempted credits limit for students pursuing teacher certification or recertification will be determined on an individual basis.

-Students are placed on Warning status when after their most recent semester of attendance they are deficient in either their cumulative GPA, their cumulative Pace, or both.
+Students are placed on Warning status when, after their most recent semester of attendance, they are not meeting either their cumulative GPA, their cumulative Pace, or both.
 Students on Warning status are eligible to receive financial aid.

-There are two ways students with Suspension status can earn reinstatement: 1) secure approval of an appeal (details below) or 2) pay on their own for one or more semesters until they meet all three satisfactory progress requirements, then notify the Financial Aid Office.
+There are two ways students with Suspension status can earn reinstatement: 1) Secure approval of an appeal (details below) or 2) pay on their own for one or more semesters until they meet all three satisfactory progress requirements, and then notify the Financial Aid Office.

 - A written statement explaining: 1) the mitigating circumstance(s) that prevented the student from meeting SAP requirements, and 2) what has changed in the student’s situation that will allow for a higher cumulative GPA, a higher course completion rate, or both by the end of the next SAP evaluation period.